stuartmatthews/Leaflet.NonTiledLayer.WCS/README.md

     * `image` - (optional, default = 0) geoTIFF image to read.
     * `colorScale` - (optional, default = "rainbow").
 Plotty color scale used to render the image.
     * `useCanvas` - (optional).
 If available use a canvas element to render the images

+3. Because WCS servers can be slow to respond, the layer fires a `wcsloading` event when data is requested and `wcsloaded` when the data arrives.

-3. Data values can be extracted using the `getValueAtPoint(e.containerPoint)` method.
+4. Data values can be extracted using the `getValueAtPoint(e.containerPoint)` method.

-4. New color scales can be created using plotty's addColorScale method.
+5. New color scales can be created using plotty's addColorScale method.

 ## Dependencies